 In 2013, the US Supreme Court ruled against one company owning the patent on genetic testing for BRCA1 and BRCA2 genes.
 Changes in these genes are associated with a high risk for breast cancer and ovarian cancer.
 The ruling cited that human genes are not eligible for patents because they are a product of nature.
 Since this ruling, the world of cancer genetic testing has opened up both scientifically and financially.

-In addition to BRCA1 and BRCA2, many panels offer testing for Lynch syndrome, or Hereditary Nonpolyposis Colorectal Cancer (HNPCC) and other hereditary cancer syndromes.
-Individuals with Lynch syndrome are at a higher risk for various cancers, such as colon cancer, endometrial cancer, as well as stomach cancer, ovarian cancer, brain cancer.
+In addition to BRCA1 and BRCA2, many panels offer testing for Lynch syndrome, Hereditary Nonpolyposis Colorectal Cancer (HNPCC), and other hereditary cancer syndromes.
+Individuals with Lynch syndrome are at a higher risk for various cancers, such as colon cancer and endometrial cancer, as well as stomach cancer, ovarian cancer, and brain cancer.

-Virginia Oncology Associates has several criteria for individuals interested in genetic testing including but not limited to:
+Virginia Oncology Associates has several criteria for individuals interested in genetic testing, including but not limited to the following:

 Breast cancer diagnosed before age 50 years

 Cancer in both breasts

 Breast and ovarian cancers in either the same woman or the same family